cloudmesh-community/sp20-516-251/datacenter.md

 **Introduction**

-The company has engineered every inch of the 707,244-square-foot facility for maximum efficiency.In 2009, Microsoft spent about $500 million to build a new data center in Northlake,IL to support their increasing demand of online services.Northlake data center is one of the most powerful data center developments in the U.S.'
+The company has engineered every inch of the 707,244-square-foot facility for maximum efficiency.In 2009, Microsoft spent about $500 million to build a new data center in Northlake,IL to support their increasing demand of online services.Northlake data center is one of the most powerful data center developments in the U.S.[1]
-This data center.[1]

 **Electricity Cost and Carbon Footprint**